In this article, we will tell you how to say “Good Job” in Korean.

 A word of caution about Romanization

-While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
-Hangeul is the Korean alphabet, and not difficult to learn.
-In fact, you can learn it in just 90 minutes.
+While you can study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
+Hangeul is the Korean alphabet and is not difficult to learn.
+You can learn it in just 90 minutes.

-After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier and the country won’t appear so foreign for you.
+After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?